Current Safety Topics

 - Wear a hat or hood to help keep your whole body warmer.
 Hats reduce the amount of body heat that escapes from your head.

 - Use a knit mask to cover the face and mouth (if needed).

 - Use insulated gloves to protect the hands (water resistant if necessary).

 - Wear insulated and waterproof boots (or other footwear).

-A recently published National Fire Protection Association (NFPA) report shows that in the period from 2010–2014, fires involving extension cords accounted for 57% of the fires involving cords or plugs, as well as disproportionate shares of civilian deaths (70%) and injuries (69%).
+A previously published National Fire Protection Association (NFPA) report shows that fires involving extension cords accounted for 57% of the fires involving cords or plugs, as well as disproportionate shares of civilian deaths (70%) and injuries (69%).
 Extension cords were involved in an estimated average of 1,750 non-confined home fires in that period.
 These fires resulted in annual averages of 80 civilian deaths, 160 civilian injuries, and $79 million in direct property damage.